nhs-england-tools/repository-template/docs/developer-guides/Bash_and_Make.md

     # Recipe implementation...
 ```

 - `some-target`: This is the name of the target you would specify when you want to run this particular target.
 Use the kebab-case naming convention and prefix with an underscore `_` to mark it as a "private" target.
-The first part of the name is used for grouping, e.g. `docker-*` or `terraform-*`.
+The first part of the name is used for grouping, e.g. `docker-*`.
 - `Target Description`: Provided directly after the target name as a single line, so be concise.
 - `mandatory` parameters: Parameters that must be provided when invoking the target.
 Each parameter has its own description.
 Please follow the specified format as it is used by `make help`.
 - `optional` parameters: Parameters that are not required when invoking the target.
 They may have a default value.
 Each parameter has its own description.